edcarp/2019-01-23-edinburgh-geosc-sc/index.md

 {% endcomment %}
 <p id="registration">
   <strong>Registration:</strong>
   The workshop is currently open to all University staff and students of all levels.
-Please register through MyEd events listing; search for *Software Carpentry at GeoSciences*.
+Please register through MyEd events listing; search for <strong>Software Carpentry at GeoSciences</strong>.

 <p id="requirements">
-  <strong>Requirements:</strong> Edinburgh University staff or students may use their IT account logins for the university computers in the computer.
-You are also free to bring your own laptop if you prefer, subject to the criteria below for external users.<br>

-  The university computers already have all the required software for this workshop, and you may find set-up easier using your university IT account, rather than your own laptop.<br>
+  <strong>Requirements:</strong>

-  External participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+  We recommend attendees bring their own laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
-They are also required to abide by
+We strongly recommend installing the packages <strong>before</strong> the workshop begins.
+However, helpers will be on hand to help during the workshop if you have problems or errors setting up your laptop.
+Attendees are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}